Agentic Memory and Streaming in LangGraph

 True

 Next, import the state, graph, chat model, and checkpointing classes.
-We configure the model to connect to a local instance of Ollama running the qwen3 model:
+We point the model at a local Ollama instance running the qwen3 model:

 PYTHON